Portfolio construction

 Quantifying risk

 As we've seen above, a higher risk translates to greater fluctuations.
-How can this volatility be analyzed?
+How can this volatility be analysed?
 One way is by looking at the maximum drop in value that a portfolio may suffer in any given year.

 If you want to learn more on this analysis, we dig deeper into our calculations on Backtest.